-A All-Purpose Overview of Invideo Video Editor
+A Generic Overview of Invideo Video Editor

 What Is Invideo Video Editor?